martinfarmer/angular-evaluation/README.md

 Update the application so that when a user clicks an item in the display list, it removes that item via the repository service and updates the view to match.

-Include unit tests to verify expected behavior, particularly within the, app component, display component, and repository service.
+Include unit tests to verify expected behavior, particularly within the app component, display component, and repository service.

 ## Environment Setup